 - A dynamic baseline is observed, not predicted.
 To compute the dynamic baseline each year, Pachama just observes carbon emissions in the control area.
 The control area is matched to the project to ensure that both experience similar background land use.
 So if political events, economic swings, or other unexpected shocks alter background deforestation, baseline emissions should adjust automatically.

 - The uncertainty of a dynamic baseline can be quantified against actual observations.
 Current baselines do not report uncertainty.
 In other words, they are assumed to be perfectly accurate year after year.
-Pachama actually quantifies baseline uncertainty by constructing control areas for placebo projects – randomly selected areas without a carbon project.
-Because the placebo and its matching control area both have no carbon project, their annual carbon emissions should match.
+Pachama actually quantifies baseline uncertainty by constructing control areas for psuedo projects – randomly selected areas without a carbon project.
+Because the psuedo and its matching control area both have no carbon project, their annual carbon emissions should match.
 We can compute baseline uncertainty based on how well they match.
 The number of credits issued can then be adjusted to account for uncertainty.

 - Control areas compare like with like.
 Some registries have allowed unrealistically aggressive baselines for projects on public lands, for example.
 In contrast, our approach would not make assumptions about activity on public lands, but select and observe control areas on other public lands without carbon projects.